quantum-journal/quantum-journal/README.md

 # LaTeX document class for Quantum

-This is version 5.1 of `quantumarticle`, the document class for typesetting articles in Quantum - the open journal for quantum science.
+This is version 6.0 of `quantumarticle`, the document class for typesetting articles in Quantum - the open journal for quantum science.

 [Click here](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.cls) to download the latest stable version.

 [More information](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantum-template.pdf) on using quantumarticle and on typesetting manuscripts for Quantum can be found in the accompanying template.

+[Extra information on the Quantum bibstyle](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantum-bibliographystyle-demo.pdf) can be found in the bibstyle demo.

 [Documentation](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.pdf) of all class options is also provided.

 ## Installation and usage